The Album, Part VIII (last)

 “dishes up big-beat blues at its best.
 The sound, definitely not for the delicate of ear, is at times almost overwhelming in sheer volume.
 The band’s three electric guitars, drums, organ and Butterfield on harmonica, play with considerable intensity, yet never degenerate into becoming merely noise.”
 (Dann, 238).

 As the band continued its tour, they included more material that did not conform to strictly blues format.
 These included “Watermelon Man” and “Work Song” by the jazz pianist Herbie Hancock, and Percy Mayfield’s “Danger Zone” and “River’s Invitation,” as well as covers of songs by Marvin Gaye and Wilson Pickett.
-Other band members took the lead vocals more frequently, as well.
-The band, with its new drummer becoming more comfortable in his role and Elvin getting a chance to play lead more often, was performing as well as it ever did.
+Band members other than Butterfield took the lead vocals more frequently, as well.
+The Butterfield band, with its new drummer becoming more comfortable in his role and Elvin getting a chance to play lead more often, was performing as well as it ever did.